KeraKali/PowerShell/README.md

 # PowerShell
-This is a collection of Powershell scripts and loose ideas I've collected or been working on.
+This is a collection of Powershell, batch scripts and loose ideas I've collected or been working on.